-Where can you find this awesome product?: Learning Express is my recommendation.
-They have ones that are decorated (or can be decorated).
+Where can you find this awesome product in 2021?
+I wish I knew.
+Hers was from Learning Express which recently closed.
+They had ones that are decorated (or can be decorated).
 My daughter’s (with her name digitally removed) is above.

 I never thought to look at Learning Express until I saw her friends with them.
 She started the year with a plain gray one that I ordered from Amazon.
 The suggestion arrived the last day that Free Prime Shipping would get it to me for the first day of school.
 Before placing the order, we checked two office supply stores locally and did not find what we wanted – theirs were metal, side opening, etc.

-Zipper Binders are very popular with the middle school crowd.
+Zipper Binders are very popular with the middle school crowd at y daughter’s school.
 The binders have a handle and a shoulder strap for easy carrying.
 These can hold all of their class materials instead of different notebooks/folders for each class.
 This version from Case-It is very similar to my daughter’s.
 We bought hers at Meijer so that we could look at the features of each one and the exterior pattern to find the best fit for her.